 Advancing research, innovation and creation in Ontario

-Compute Ontario works with provincial and national partners to coordinate Digital Research Infrastructure (DRI) funding, skill development, and operations.
+Compute Ontario (CO) works with the Ministry of Colleges, Universities, Research Excellence and Security (MCURES) to plan, secure and oversee provincial investments in DRI and bring strategic alignment to the activities of provincially funded DRI providers.
+On behalf of the province, we collaborate with partners in the broader provincial and national DRI ecosystems to coordinate funding, skill development, and operations.
 Our goal is to ensure that Ontario researchers and their industry partners have access to crucial digital resources to achieve their research and creation goals, within a thriving DRI ecosystem that is sustainably funded and technologically sound.

 What is DRI?